Skip to Content

 Street Performer Photo Shakedowns

-Buskers are commonly found along the Strip and Fremont Street showcasing a talent or dressed as popular characters, showgirls, etc.
+Buskers are commonly found along the Strip and Fremont Street, showcasing a talent or dressed as popular characters, such as showgirls, gorillas, etc.

-Performers expect a tip for photos taken with them, but they’re legally unable to set a specific price.
-You’re able to tip what you want, although they’ll commonly demand an outrageous amount like $20 or $50 per person.
+Performers expect a tip for photos taken with them, but they’re not legally allowed to set a price.
+You’re free to tip what you want, though the performer will often ask for an astronomical amount, like $50 per person.
+Don’t do it.

 3 Card Monty (or similar derivatives)

-Hustlers will set up shop on pedestrian walkways offering tourists the opportunity to double their money if they’re able to identify their chosen card after it is shuffled with 2 others or find a ball placed under 1 of 3 cups.
+Hustlers will set up shop on pedestrian walkways, offering tourists the chance to double their money if they can identify their chosen card after it is shuffled with 2 others, or find a ball under 1 of 3 cups.

 Here’s the answer to the test – it’s a scam – they switch out your card or remove the ball.
 You can’t win.
-If others are winning then they’re in on the hustle.
+If others are winning, they’re in on the hustle.

-Do your gambling in a regulated casino, not with a few random dudes underneath a pedestrian walkway on the Strip.
+Do your gambling in a regulated casino, not with a few random dudes underneath a pedestrian walkway.

 Photographers at the “Welcome to Las Vegas” sign